christofvanwyk/commnuity-monitors/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/christofvanwyk/commnuity-monitors/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

-This project is currently in ```proposal stage```
+This project is currently in proposal stage.

+Contact me on christof.vanwyk[at]gmail.com